brooksdavis/zfsowner/README.md

 ========

 Set of scripts to mount zfs filesystems as users to support delegated administration and non-root superuser rights.
+As currently implemented, the scripts are suitable for managing NFS shares to test lab machines.

 Setup
 -----